-Poughkeepsie and Hyde Park
+Poughkeepsie and Hyde Park New York

 Bannerman Castle on Pollepel Island in Fishkill

 The inspiring Culinary Institute of America campus